cortexlabs/cortex/examples/pytorch/image-classifier-resnet50/README.md

 # Image Classifier with ResNet50

-This examole implements an image recognition system using ResNet50, which allows for the recognition of up to 1000 classes.
+This example implements an image recognition system using ResNet50, which allows for the recognition of up to 1000 classes.

 ## Deploying